Alpine Backcountry Skis

 An essential component of touring gear is the bindings.
 Special touring bindings allow you to walk with skis on, enabling you to raise the heel while keeping the toe affixed to the ski.
 Discover alpine touring bindings in our Ski Bindings Selection.

 The choice of ski boots is equally crucial.
 Being able to lift the heel for forward walking is advantageous, making highly flexible and relatively lightweight boots beneficial.
-Our collection of Alpine Ski Boots features some specific touring boots ideal for backcountry skiing.
+Our collection of Alpine Ski boots features some specific touring boots ideal for backcountry skiing.

 Additional essential touring equipment includes skins and ski poles.
 Skins stop you from sliding backwards during uphill climbs, attaching to the ski bases.
 Effective climbing skins offer a blend of traction and glide and secure fastening to the skis.
 When it comes to ski poles, we suggest using adjustable ones for touring.
 This gives you the choice of a long pole for ascents, a shorter pole for descents, or varying lengths for traversing.